ionide/FsAutoComplete/README.md

 * Update CHANGELOG.md with the release notes from the current release in the `Unreleased` section.
 Use section headings like `Added`, `Fixed`, etc from keepachangelog.com.
 * For individual section items in the Changelog, use headings like `BUGFIX`, `FEATURE`, and `ENHANCEMENT` followed by a link to the PR with the PR title.
-* Run the `Promote` FAKE target via `dotnet fake build -t Promote` to create the appropriate release version from the current `Unreleased` section and stamp the date, as well as create a commit and tag for this promotion
+* Run the `Promote` FAKE target via the `Promote` target to create the appropriate release version from the current `Unreleased` section and stamp the date, as well as create a commit and tag for this promotion
 * push this commit and tag to main
 * the CI pipeline will publish a release from the tag.